Andon Systems: Definition, Types, and Benefits

 The purpose of andon systems is to standardize and speed up the flow of information from the source of the problem to the person who can fix it.
 If you are familiar with the Lean concept of jidoka (a four-step method for addressing root causes), then you will see the power of andon systems as a tool for applying jidoka.

 In the absence of an andon system, a problem might be noticed by an operator but ignored because they know (or assume) that a quality inspection step later down the line will deal with it.
-That means the problem will exist longer and harm productivity.
+That means the problem will exist longer and runs the risk of becoming a quality escape.

 With an andon system, the operator could immediately signal that they’ve seen a problem, and the supervisor can respond quickly to investigate.
 Luckily for the supervisor, andon systems also collect and display the signals in a predictable manner for supervisors to pay attention to.
 This way they are free to do other important tasks, knowing the andon system will alert them if any problems arise.